dannytylee/outages-eda-modeling/README.md

   frameborder="0"
 ></iframe>

-We can see that our observed statistic falls far from distribution of test statistics, meaning that we reject the null hypothesis in favor of the alternative hypothesis.
+**Conclusion:** We can see that our observed statistic falls far from distribution of test statistics, meaning that we reject the null hypothesis in favor of the alternative hypothesis.
 In other words, the permutation test suggests that the cause of 'severe weather' and 'intentional attack' are not drawn from the same underlying population distribution.

 ---